tldr-pages/tldr/pages/common/mysqldump.md

 `mysqldump --user {{user}} --password --all-databases > {{path/to/file.sql}}`

-- Backup all databases from a remote host and redirecting the output to a file (user will be prompted for a password):
+- Backup all databases from a remote host, redirecting the output to a file (user will be prompted for a password):

 `mysqldump --host={(ip_or_hostname)} --user {{user}} --password --all-databases > ({path/to/file.sql}}`